HouseElves/kanji_time_public/docs/source/about/about_kanjitime.rst

     #. kanji_dict and kanji_dic2, both from the ELECTRONIC DICTIONARY RESEARCH AND DEVELOPMENT GROUP (EDRDG), for Kanji information, and,
     #.
 Kanji SVG from Ulrich Apel

-All of these imported data are used unaltered from their source.
+Kanji Time uses these data in their original unaltered form.

 .. _licensing: